PDTenpas/pdtenpas.github.io/pages/bookmarks/jobs_careers_life.md

 [**How to Make Things Happen**](https://scottberkun.com/2012/how-to-make-things-happen/)

-> Some people can apply skills in the combinations necessary to move projects forward, and others cannot.
+> Some people can apply skills in the combinations necessary to move projects forward, and others cannot, even if they have similar skills.

 [**Oversimplify**](http://brohrer.github.io/oversimplify.html)